web2py/py4web/docs/chapter-05.rst

 served by a single py4web server, where different apps are mapped to different domains.

-py4web can easily handle running multiple apps, but there is no build-in mechanism for mapping domains to specific applications.
+py4web can easily handle running multiple apps, but there is no built-in mechanism for mapping domains to specific applications.
 Such mapping needs to be done externally to py4web -- for instance using a web reverse-proxy, such as nginx.